 - Number of ways to paint K cells in 3 x N grid such that no P continuous columns are left unpainted

-- Sum of both diagonals of a spiral odd-order square matrix
+- Swap major and minor diagonals of a square matrix

 - Find smallest and largest element from square matrix diagonals